Documentation Contributor Guide

 Release activities

-Several activies must be completed in preparation for each release.
+Several activities must be completed in preparation for each release.

 Release notes updates